XnorTheUnforgiven/distributech_prototype/README.md

 - Add a robust error handling mechanism
 - Display row and columns numbers to items display
 - Move CLI code intelligence into separate functions
+- Fragment code in clearer methods and classes